 At Diversify, we are forever smitten by women who put in the work.
 They never cease to amaze us.
 Elizabeth Iluore is a Nigerian, who arrived in Norway from the Netherlands in 2016, as a trailing spouse.
 Like many trailing spouses, she is highly skilled with a background in finance, she holds two Masters degrees and some work experience from companies like Deloitte and Evry.

-DivasIT is an organization that works with ambitious and skilled international women who have relocated to Norway as adults.
-DivasIT aims to challenge the status quo on diversity, integration and inclusion, whilst facilitating employment opportunities in Start-ups and other organizations, for its target group.
-Her inspiration for divasIT emanates from multiple sources: experience of living in different countries; lessons learned over conversations with many highly skilled yet unwillingly unemployed women in Norway; observation of highly skilled immigrants taking up survival jobs in Norway; and her passion for applying digital solutions to solving challenges related to integration and job inclusion.
+Inter-Nationals is an organisation that works with ambitious and skilled internationals who have relocated to Norway as adults.
+We aim to challenge the status quo on diversity, integration and inclusion, whilst facilitating employment opportunities for its target group.
+Her inspiration for Inter-Nationals emanates from multiple sources: experience of living in different countries; lessons learned over conversations with many highly skilled yet unwillingly unemployed immigrants in Norway – most of whom are women; observation of highly skilled immigrants taking up survival jobs in Norway; and her passion for applying digital solutions to solving challenges related to integration and job inclusion.

 We chose to profile Elizabeth because she is an inspiring trailblazer.
 She envisioned that the future could be better than the present reality for skilled immigrant women and rationalised that she had the power to do something about it.

 In other words, she found a gap and set out to fill it.

 Elizabeth is thoughtful, circumspect and acknowledges her unique privileges.
 When she moved to Norway, she had a comfortable life, albeit not having a job, because her husband worked, thus providing her with a relative ‘semi-calm’ to take on an internship position and work at a Startup.
 She recognises that had she not had the safety net of her husband’s job then her situation would have been more desperate, especially financially.